 Privacy and its Impact on Data Collection

 The EU privacy law – GDPR – kicked off a whole new world of privacy expectations from consumers.
-Under GDPR, you have to ask consumers for permission to collect and store their data, tell them why you are collecting it and how you will use it.
+Under data privacy regulations like GDPR, you have to ask consumers for permission to collect and store their data, tell them why you are collecting it and how you will use it.
 The California privacy law (CCPA) came into effect later, and while it isn’t identical to GDPR, it has also affected how and why companies collect consumer information.

 Consumers now expect companies to respect their data and only share it if they believe you will store it securely and are transparent on how you will use it.
 As a result, many consumers have become much more selective about who they share their data with and what data they share.

 This gives companies that have first-party data an advantage.
 Because your organization collected it, you can use it for your marketing, even if the customer doesn’t want it shared.
 But it also means you have an obligation to use it wisely.

 There are many examples of how you can use first-party (1st party) data.
 Some of these include:

 Personalization goes far beyond putting a consumer’s first name on a web page or in an email.
 First-party data includes what products a customer has already purchased from you, enabling you to provide related offers when they visit the website or highlight content related to using those products.

 For example, suppose a customer spends a lot of time watching videos on your website.
 In that case, you know they like video content, and you can highlight more video content on product pages or in the resource section of your website.